Temple, It’s time to rename O’Connor Plaza - The Temple News

 Temple’s history is vast and nuanced, with numerous buildings and landmarks around campus named in honor of former presidents and administrators.

 Many of these buildings represent historic times, people and financial contributors to Temple.
-However, as important as these people may be, some buildings and locations around Temple are named after individuals with a sordid past.
+However, as important as these people may be, some buildings and locations around Temple are named after individuals with controversial pasts.

-Patrick J. O’Connor, a former Board of Trustees member, first joined the board in 1971 and stepped down as chairman in 2019.
+Patrick J. O’Connor, former chair of the Board of Trustees and lifelong honorary trustee, has been on and off the board since 1971.
 After donating to the university in 2017, O’Connor was honored with his namesake, O’Connor Plaza.
 The plaza has the iconic bronze owl statue and is located next to Founder’s Garden, the burial site for Temple’s founder Russell Conwell.

 In 2005, O’Connor served as Bill Cosby’s defense attorney in a civil lawsuit alleging sexual assault.
 A former Temple employee, Andrea Constand, filed the civil suit.
 Cosby, a former Temple student and university trustee, was charged in 2015 with three counts of aggravated indecent assault.
 Associating O’Connor’s name with a historic, central location on campus creates an unfavorable image for the university.

-Buildings and landmarks around campus named after individuals with disgraceful pasts, like O’Connor Plaza, must be acknowledged and changed.
-Although O’Connor was a significant contributor to Temple, his name doesn’t convey what the university should stand for.
-The administration should take immediate action and fault for associating an iconic location on campus with O’Connor.
+Buildings and landmarks around campus named after individuals with controversial pasts, like O’Connor Plaza, must be acknowledged and changed.
+Although O’Connor is a significant contributor to Temple, his name causes too much controversy.

-Mia Milliken believes Temple shouldn’t take pride in someone who defended Cosby’s actions and the administration should change the name of O’Connor Plaza.
+Mia Milliken believes Temple shouldn’t take pride in someone who represented Cosby in court and the administration should change the name of O’Connor Plaza.

 “I think they should probably change the name because they’ve kind of already tried to erase Bill Cosby from Temple’s alumni, I feel like that’s not something people are proud of,” said Milliken, a junior psychology major.
 “And so I feel like if they’re not proud of that, then why are they proud of his defense attorney?”

-Note: CORRECTION: A previous version of this story that was published on Nov.
-11 has been revised.
-The current version of the story published on Nov.
-16 reflects those revisions.